NETWAYS/foreman-training/configmanagement/03_puppet.md

 * Objective:
  * Make Puppet code available to Puppet and Foreman
 * Steps:
+ * Enable Puppet and install the Foreman and Smart Proxy plugins to integrate it
  * Place Puppet modules in Puppet environment "production"
  * Import classes in Foreman
 * Optional: